Cavity Wall Insulation Cost

 Loft Insulation Cost

 Doors are another point of escape for heat from your home.
-They also impact on the security of your home, so it is worth investing in high-quality doors.
-To replace a front door costs on average, £500.
+They also impact the security of your home, so it is worth investing in high-quality doors.

 Draught Proofing Cost

 Draughtproofing is a great and cheap way to reduce your energy bills.
-It is a good DIY job, or you can get a professional to draughtproof your whole house for around £200.
+It's something that can reasonably be tackled as a DIY job, but it's affordable to get professional draught proofing for your home, too (around £200).

 The average cost of cavity wall insulation depends on only two factors.